-Turning bad news or a crisis into profit is one of the key traits of a long tern equity investor.
+Turning bad news or a crisis into profit is one of the key traits of a long term equity investor.

 What does bad news mean ?